 What skills are required to work on the sources you plan to use?

 You need to show that you have the linguistic competence to pursue your research.
 With few exceptions, original sources must be read in the original languages; if the principal historical literature is not in English, you must be able to read it too.
 Palaeographic problems aren’t confined to ancient writing.
 You might have to tackle early modern or other scripts that are hard to decipher.
 Even with fluent German, an applicant baffled by the Gothic script and typeface would flounder without undertaking ancillary study.
 Training is available at The Open University, or in some circumstances you can be funded to undertake training elsewhere, and you should demonstrate awareness of the skills that you need to acquire.

 Do you have the technical competence to handle any data-analysis your thesis may require?

 Databases, statistical evidence and spreadsheets are used increasingly by historians in certain fields.
 If your research involves, say, demographic or economic data, you will need to consider whether you have the necessary IT and statistical skills and, if not, how you will acquire them.

 How will you arrange access to the libraries and archives where you need to work?

-Although primary sources are increasingly available in digitized form, you should consider that important sources may be closed or in private hands.
+Although primary sources are increasingly available in digitised form, you should consider that important sources may be closed or in private hands.
 To consult them may require some travelling and so you should be realistic as to what you will be able to do, particularly if you are applying to study part-time as not all archives are open out of regular office hours.

 Please follow this link to see an example of a successful research proposal [PDF].

 All this may seem daunting, as if the department is asking you to write a thesis before you apply.
 But that is not our intention; the advice is to help you perform the necessary spadework before entering the formal application process.
-Working up a proposal under the headings suggested above will, if your application is successful, save you and your supervisor(s) much time when the real work begins.
+Working up a proposal under the headings suggested above will, if your application is successful, save you and your supervisor(s) much time if and when the real work begins.